-To tackle the image and video encoding efficiency bottleneck in MLLMs [15, 16], we extend the 2D-Resampler to a 3D-Resampler that jointly incorporate spatial-temporal information for compression.
-In this way, we achieve an additional $6\times$ temporal compression rate compared to the 2D-Resampler, by leveraging the temporal redundancy of consecutive video frames.
+To tackle the image and video encoding efficiency bottleneck in MLLMs, we extend the 2D-Resampler to a 3D-Resampler that jointly compresses spatial-temporal information for videos.
+In this way, we achieve a $6\times$ temporal compression rate by leveraging the temporal redundancy of consecutive multiple video frames.